FEAST much prefers to receive applications by email although we do accept postal applications.

 We use your Stage One application to check that your idea meets all our Core Criteria and some of our Additional Criteria.
 This is an eligibility check only.

 Stage One applications are assessed in-house by the FEAST team.
-You will receive feedback from the FEAST Project Manager who will advise you on the strengths and weaknesses of your Stage One application.
-It is then up to you to decide if you wish to progress your application.
+Once you have received feedback from the FEAST Director, who will advise you on the strengths and weaknesses of your Stage One application, it is then up to you to decide if you wish to progress your application to a Stage Two application.

-You may submit more than one Stage Two draft application for feedback from the Project Manager.
-We consider that this opportunity to discuss and develop your project with the Project Manager is an important part of the FEAST offer.
+We do not accept draft applications but you can submit updated versions of your application right up to the deadline and FEAST will put the most up-to-date version before the funding panel for consideration.
+We consider that giving applicants the opportunity to discuss and develop their application with the FEAST Director an important part of the FEAST offer.
 However, it is your decision as to whether you apply the advice or not.
 If you do, it does not guarantee that your Stage Two application will be successful.
 Remember, we cannot fund all projects.

 Selection Panel members read the applications independently and score them against a criteria grid.
 The projects which gain the highest collective scores are shortlisted and those applicants are invited to interview.